 The buildings in the foreground were on borrowed time and they would soon be removed in another phase of regeneration and road-widening.
 The shop on the corner of Digbeth and Mill Street was occupied by the sack manufacturer William Broadbent and Sons, a business established in 1900.
 William Broadbent was born in Leeds in 1886 and came to Birmingham in the Edwardian period.
 He and his Birmingham-born wife Maud were married in 1909.
 The couple were in business at this address by 1911.
 They employed Harry Austin as an assistant.
 During the mid-Victorian period this shop was occupied by the currier and leather dealer John Still.

-Heading up towards Saint Martin's and the Bull Ring, this photograph was also taken by Phyllis Nicklin, this time in the early 1960's.
-This will be a familiar view to many Brummies, though for my generation we miss the view of the Rotunda.
+Heading up towards Saint Martin's and the Bull Ring, this photograph was also taken by Phyllis Nicklin, this time in the early 1960s.
+This will be a familiar view to many Brummies, though for my generation there is no familiar view of the Rotunda.
 Construction on this building did not commence until 1961 and slowly crept up on the skyline until it was completed four years later.

 There is very little of old Digbeth in this image.
 The left-hand side of the road is almost all relatively new development at the time of the photograph.
 The first building on the left was occupied by Prestcold, named because the employees on the first floor had to endure a shift working with the windows wide open!
-Actually, the firm that once had offices in in Temple Street were large scale manufacturers of commercial and domestic refrigeration equipment with premises in Theale, Fareham and Glasgow.
+I am kidding of course but they do have the windows open in this photograph.
+The firm that once had offices in in Temple Street, were large scale manufacturers of commercial and domestic refrigeration equipment with premises in Theale, Fareham and Glasgow.
 Prior to the Second World War, when the company traded as Refrigeration [Birmingham] Limited, the firm was based at Wellington Road.
-In the 1960's the business was a subsidiary of British Leyland Motor Corporation.
+In the 1960s the business was a subsidiary of British Leyland Motor Corporation.

 The next building is that of Francis Nicholls Limited, the wholesale fruit business that originated in Wolverley.
 Indeed, this building with a column of porthole windows was named Wolverley House.
 It was designed by Bertram Baxter & Partners and constructed in 1955-6.
 Francis Nicholls of Brookfield, Wolverley, was a very successful horticultural and vegetable merchant.
 He was the youngest son of John Nicholls, of Bury Hall, Wolverley, although the family moved to that village from Kinver in the early 19th century.
 Francis Nicholls, in addition to his Birmingham business, had large commercial interests with the Channel Islands, frequently visiting Jersey in connection with his commercial developments.
 He was regarded as a man with progressive views and ambitions.
 He died on New Year's Day in 1914.